Ultimate Lawn Mower Maintenance Guide

 Also, be sure to remove the filter and knock out loose debris every time before and after you mow.
 Using compressed air to clean the filter is NOT recommended.

 Each year, spare yourself the hassle.
-Although the spark plug is yet another component that should be changed and properly gapped after twenty-five hours of use, we recommend, if nothing else, changing it as part of your annual maintenance tradition.
+Although the spark plug is yet another component that should be changed and properly gapped after twenty-five hours of use, we recommend, if nothing else, changing it as part of your annual lawn mower tune up.

 We’ve seen any number of recommendations from different manufacturers as to when you should change or sharpen your mower blades: